scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 minute

-Target up to 5 creatures you can see.
-Make a spellcasting roll, adding a bad die for every creature targeted.
-On a success, the creature can add an enhanced die to their next attack roll or damage-dealing spell roll.
-On a critical they add a superiority die instead.
+Enchant up to 5 creatures you can see with divine guidance.
+Make a spellcasting roll against a bad die for each creature targeted.
+On a success, the creatures can add an enhanced die to their next attack, maneuver, or damage-dealing spell roll, adding a superior die instead on a critical.

 Add an enhanced die for every level above cantrip.